 “I work as an Instructional Designer and previously taught in higher education.
 I moved to Minnesota in 1998 for graduate school at the University of Minnesota.
 After completing my doctorate in American Studies, I was smitten with the Twin Cities and decided to make a life here.
 We’ve lived in St. Anthony Park since 2003, choosing this neighborhood for its small-town feel in the midst of a big city with great resources.
 We purchased our home in 2007, to be next to the co-op and eventually raise a family here.
 We know, love, and listen to our neighbors.
-I’m invested in the success of this community; I want it to exemplify our values and teach our son what civic engagement and stewardship means.
-My husband is stepping down from chairing the District Council, and now I’d like to take my turn helping to guide the community toward realizing its potential.”
+I’m invested in the success of this community; I want it to exemplify our values and teach our son what civic engagement and stewardship means.”

 A long-time resident of St. Paul, civil engineer, and resident in the Westgate area of St. Anthony Park, Karen has served on the Land Use Committee and Weyerhaeuser working group of SAPCC.
 She is committed to building on the Council’s efforts to pro-actively build a vision of future development in the neighborhood that better serves resident long-term and brings more affordable housing to the neighborhood.